JaimeArboleda/nestedcvtraining/README.md

 -  skip_outer_folds is a list (can be empty) of outer folds to skip.
 As it can be computationally expensive to use a lot of folds, but at the same time using more folds increase the size of the training datasets, this parameter can be handy when one wants to have bigger training datasets without wanting to train a model for each fold.
 -  k_inner_fold and skip_inner_folds have the same meaning, but for the inner loop.
 -  n_initial_points and n_calls are parameters directly passed to the optimizer function (gp_minimize by default).
+-  If ensemble is False, a unique model will be fitted after each outer loop using the whole inner dataset.
+   If True, or if calibrated is True, an ensemble model using all models of all folds will be built.
 -  calibrated allows you to specify if you want to have calibrated models or not.
 -  loss_metric is the metric used for the optimization procedure.
 -  peeking_metrics is a list of metrics that will be analyzed (but not used for minization) in the process.
 Its only purpose is enhance the reporting.